I am having trouble with my course videos, quiz questions, or progressing with my lessons. What should I do?

 How do I manage my subscription?

 Options to manage your subscription service are found on your "My Profile" page.
-Click on My Profile found under site pages on the navigation bar to the left of every page or just under your username and the top right of every page.
+Click on My Profile found under site pages on the navigation bar to the right of every page or just under your username and the top right of every page.

 Where will I find my payment history and billing cycle?You can view and download your payment history on the "My Profile" page under Manage My Subscription.